 I co-authored this article with Nick Tune (article on Nick’s blog) based on our experiences and learnings from working together with clients on architecture modernization initiatives.
 This is the second article of a series on Architecture Modernization Enabling Teams (AMETs).
-Find more about AMETs here: esilva.net/architecture-topologies/amet
+Find more about AMETs here: esilva.net/amet

 Architecture modernization initiatives are strategic efforts involving many teams, usually for many months or years.
 They often compete with product/feature development work, resulting in them falling flat and failing to deliver the promised business benefits that triggered them.